Massport OKs new airport fees, restrictions on Uber, Lyft

 "Time and time again we offered solutions that would have reduced congestion, at almost no cost to the airport, but time and time again the airport refused to consider alternatives," Hartfield said.

-Massport said it would the proposal would be too cumbersome, given the way Logan is designed.
+Massport said the proposal would be too cumbersome, given the way Logan is designed.

 Through March 2019, Massport said it has already seen a 29% increase in ride-hailing ridership at Logan.